MichaelOC05/arr/journals/jack.md

+## Friday September 9, 2022:
+    Today the goal of the day was for Kurt and Gio to finish the pipeline, and me Michael, and Edgar worked on the review form to make it submit a review and it worked! we still need it to create a rubric rating and admin rating but I'm glad that we have this finished.
+Kurt and Gio were able to get the pipeline working which was great to hear

+    completed: Review Form submission, pipeline
+    working on: compiling multiple ratings and user page/movie detail page

+## Thursday September 8, 2022:
+    With help from Kieran and Ryan, we were able to get the Modal to work with the review form displaying by using the react bootstrap.
+We were then able to create the way we wanted the review form to present and show the way we wanted, but it is yet to be fully functional.

+## Wednesday September 7, 2022:
+    A lot of design decisions were made today, and we got the list of movies to display and decided to have the review form populate on the page using a modal but could not get it to work.
+The list of movies page is not perfect but it is a start and like the forward progress we are making.

 ## Tuesday September 6, 2022:
     Today me and Michael worked on the Logout button on the navbar to work as well as have the login/logout button disappear depending on if a user is logged in.
 Kurt and Gio worked on the CICD pipeline during this time.
 Michael and I were able to get the login/logout button to appear and disappear without help, but we had issue with just having the logout button functional.
 Daniel helped us for a bit and we eventually got it working.
 We have it set up as a button, and I was able to figure out how to have the button set up as a navlink while still being a button.
 Gio and Kurt came back and were successful but not fully finished.